chrispyles/slow/README.md

 "odd"
 ```

 Slow also supports `switch` statements, which match a value to a series of possible `case`s using the logic of the `==` operator.
 Unlike many other languages, Slow's `switch` cases **do not** fall through by default; the `fallthrough` keyword must be used to trigger fall through.
 Slow uses curly brackets to wrap `case` bodies.
+An optional `default` case may be added after all other cases which is executed if no other case is matched.

 ```
 switch x % 3 {